Minor in Engineering Sciences

 The program is designed to be an effective minor to supplement students’ non-engineering degree programs.
 This program is designed for students who are not engineering majors but are interested in understanding “how things work;” and are looking at management, technical marketing, sales, and related careers in an industry such as aviation and aerospace that continues to involve more technology.

-Not open to BS in Technical Management – Engineering Sciences Major, BS in Engineering Technology, or BS in Engineering students
+Not open to BS in Engineering Technology or BS in Engineering students

 |PHYS 150||Physics I for Engineers||3|

 |SFTY 335||Mechanical and Structural Factors in Aviation Safety||3|

 |AMNT 429||Advanced Technologies in Design and Production of Aircraft Structures and Systems||3|

 Note: Prerequisite for MATH 241 is MATH 142 or MATH 143.
 Engineering Sciences Minor students should not take MATH 112, but rather MATH 142.
 Upon successful completion of MATH 142/241, students will receive credit for MATH 112.